Portrait of smiling pretty young business woman in glasses sitting on workplace

 Since most employees no longer have dedicated desks or offices, storing personal effects can become an issue.
 As Jeffrey Gay, an architect and designer for MOI explains7: “Everyone wants to control their personal effects.
 With the open office colliding with the hybrid workplace, you don’t always know who is in the space.
 You want to know that your things are safely locked away.”

 Enter smart lockers, which can function as a secure central distribution system for the transfer of laptops, files, ID materials, parking passes, documents, and more.
-David Janes, Channel Manager, Parcel Locker Solutions at Parcel Pending by Quadient, predicts parcel lockers will provide the solution for distributing all kinds of things at work – not just packages – giving users the ability to avoid crowded areas and face-to-face contact.
+David Janes, Channel Manager, Parcel Locker Solutions at Parcel Pending by Quadient, predicts parcel office lockers will provide the solution for distributing all kinds of things at work – not just packages – giving users the ability to avoid crowded areas and face-to-face contact.
 He refers to this transformation as a Campus Hub, “an exchange point for different items, outside of mail and packages.”
 To learn more about how leveraging the right mailroom equipment can reduce corporate costs, check out this related blog post.

 #6 Security Solutions